Best Gas Cans To Make Storing Extra Fuel Easy & Safe

 Pro Tip: Also, never use any gas can to store water.
 It will make the water unpotable and rust the inside of the container.

-Gas cans are typically constructed out of either metal or plastic.
+They’re typically constructed out of either metal or plastic.

 Metal Gas Can